konosmgr/youtuber-bidding-app/STATE.md

 The project is a SvelteKit application for "Betting on Alaska Auctions" - a youtuber bidding platform.
 The application provides an interface for users to participate in auctions related to various categories including general auctions, knives, art, and miscellaneous items.

 ### Recent Changes
+- Further reduced SVG usage by replacing subtle-pattern.svg with inline CSS gradient pattern
+- Removed mountain-backdrop.svg which wasn't referenced in the codebase
+- Improved loading performance by eliminating the need for external pattern SVG files
+- Used CSS radial-gradient for subtle background patterns instead of SVG images
+- Reduced network requests by using CSS-based patterns instead of image files
+- Improved site performance by removing unused SVG pattern files (japanese-pattern.svg, wood-texture.svg, tactical-pattern.svg)
+- Optimized the Vite configuration with better build settings, chunking, and dependency optimization
+- Added resource preloading in the main layout for critical assets
+- Enhanced the ResponsiveImage component with progressive loading, priority attributes, and blur placeholders
+- Added GPU acceleration for animations with CSS optimizations
+- Improved text rendering performance with optimized CSS settings
+- Enhanced build process to minify and compress assets more efficiently
+- Added manual chunking for better code splitting and faster initial load
+- Implemented preconnect for API endpoints to reduce connection setup time
+- Added browser rendering optimization with better CSS settings for animations
+- Removed unused SVGs to reduce the bundle size and network requests
+- Added proper loading attributes and fetch priorities for images
+- Enhanced image loading with proper size attributes and responsive sizing
 - Added the Utsubo-style contact button effect to the showcase2 page, featuring staggered letter animations on hover
 - Implemented the vertical text replacement animation with smooth cubic-bezier easing for realistic motion
 - Created a subtle glow effect on the contact button hover state with radial gradient background